loganRidings/FailureAnalysis/README.md

 ## Useful Links:

-A full introduction and description of the projet can be found here: [Intro](https://github.com/loganRidings/FailureAnalysis/blob/main/projectIntro.md) , [What We Did](https://github.com/loganRidings/FailureAnalysis/blob/main/Recap.md)
+A full introduction and description of the projet can be found here: [Intro](https://github.com/loganRidings/FailureAnalysis/blob/main/projectIntro.md)

 A full parts list can be found here: [Parts List](https://github.com/loganRidings/FailureAnalysis/blob/main/partsList.md#parts-list)